jakelever/swc-machine-learning-short/_episodes/01-intro.md

 ### What is machine learning?

-Machine learning covers many different methods:
+Machine learning is broadly **finding patterns in data to achieve some goal**.

 ### Machine learning versus statistics